 I arrived at my cabin in Bali, passed out at 6pm because I hadn’t slept well on my flight, woke up around dawn and wandered down to the beach, thinking I’d adapted to the local timezone somehow already.
 I ate some banana pancakes from a vendor, watched someone get a surf lesson, and walked back to my cabin, only to… pass out and sleep all day.
 Learning from 2022: how jetlag works.

 Bali was weird.
 Aspects were paradisiacal, of course, but I wouldn’t want to live there and I’m honestly not sure if I’d go back.
-Nobody walks anywhere, which I had heard was because the roads are dangerously narrow and covered in scooters, but that’s actually not the whole story.
-If you try walking, people will aggressively offer you a ride—not just taxis but random locals & expats—unable to comprehend that someone might possibly enjoy walking.
+Nobody walks anywhere, which I had heard was because the roads are dangerously narrow and covered in scooters, which is true but not the whole story.
+It’s very much a social thing too: if you try walking, you have to be prepared to say “no” a lot, because people will aggressively offer you a ride—not just taxis but random locals & expats—unable to comprehend that someone might possibly enjoy walking.
 Part of their incomprehension was because… it was actually really hard to enjoy walking there.
 It’s so hot and humid all the time that even at 10pm, you can’t walk more than 5 minutes without getting sticky with sweat.
 I did this a few times anyway because I love walking, including at one point doing a really satisfied walking meditation inspired by hanging out with Michael Ashcroft and embodiedly jamming on his expanding awareness practices based on Alexander Technique.

 I had sort of planned to spend Bali working on Complice’s growth, and I did a bit of that, writing some threads, but I ended up focusing more of my attention on a bunch of writing that was more related to some ideas I had for creating a research lab oriented towards trust and human interfacing.
 That writing went well, producing a lot of conceptual clarity, and conversations with prospective funders and supporters went fairly well.